galaxyproject/training-material/topics/statistics/tutorials/FNN/tutorial.md

 as *AI winter*).
 In the 80's the backpropagation algorithm was proposed ({% cite Rumelhart1986 %}), which enabled learning in multi-layer FNN, and resulted in a renewed interest in the field.

-In a multi-layer neural network, we have an iput layer, an output layer, and one or more hidden layers (between input and output layers).
+In a multi-layer neural network, we have an input layer, an output layer, and one or more hidden layers (between input and output layers).
 The input layer has as many neurons as the dimension of the input data.
 The number of neurons in the output layer depends on the type of the problem the neural network is trying to solve (See Supervised learning section below).
 The more hidden layers that we have (and